phschwank/ClimbingToolv2/server/README.md

 ## Launch the Server in Development Mode: `nodemon index`

 1. Use the command line terminal and navigate to the server directory.
-2. Run `nodemon index` to run the server in development mode on port 5000.
+2. Run `npm run start` or `npm run dev` (nodemon: the server will reload if you make edits) to run the server in development mode on port 5000.

-The server will reload if you make edits.\